MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 Additionally, the history displays the install metrics for each release.
 You can view the details about how to interpret the metric data in the documentation for the `deployment list` command above.

 <!---
-By default, the history doesn't display the author of each release, but if you are collaborating on an app with other developers, and want to view who released each update, you can pass the additional `--displayAuthor` (or `-a`) flag to the history command.
+By default, the history doesn't display the author of each release, but if you're collaborating on an app with other developers, and want to view who released each update, you can pass the additional `--displayAuthor` (or `-a`) flag to the history command.
 -->

 ## Clearing Release History